bhaveshchhimwal/world-population-analysis/README.md

-# World Population Analysis 2024
+# Global Population Analysis 2024

 An exploratory data analysis and demographic segmentation of 234 countries, using 2024 UN-style population data.
 Built as a data analyst portfolio project — focus is on asking specific, business-relevant questions rather than generic exploration.